MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/prefab.md

   `this.usable`

-This is another Boolean value indicating whether Inventory Items using this Prefab can be used to inflict/cure one or more [[Status Effects|Data-Structure:-Status]] on the Player using it.
+This is another Boolean value indicating whether Inventory Items using this Prefab can be used to inflict/cure one or more [Status Effects](status.md) on the Player using it.
 If this is `false`, the Player will be told the Inventory Item has no programmed use.
 Additionally, if a Player already has all of the Status Effects the Prefab inflicts and doesn't have any of the Status Effects it cures, the Player will not be able to use the Inventory Item and will instead be told that it has no effect.

 ### Use Verb